PSKP-95/EventhubHandler/README.md

 # EventhubHandler

 handler for python logging library.
 You can push you logs to Azure Event Hub.
+This handler creates separate thread to push logs to event hub.

 ## Installation